 Day 24 – 22nd April: Everest Base Camp – Training today on ladders, fixed ropes and abseiling near base camp.

 Day 23 – 21st April: Everest Base Camp – Today is Puja Day.
 Climbers and their equipment are blessed ahead of the climb.

-Day 22 – 20th April: Everest Base Camp – Today is rest day at the base camp with preparations ongoing for the next stage of the expedition on the upper mountain.
+Day 22 – 20th April: Everest Base Camp – Today is rest day at EBC with prep ongoing for the next stages of the expedition.